DreamWorks Logo

 DreamWorks Animation Logo 2007-2018

-The artists left the previous concept but slightly redesigned the design.
-They turned the crescent moon, removed elements of its surface, “set” the boy evenly, simplified the fishing rod (removed unnecessary elements), bent it to show that it was stretched from the caught prey.
-At the bottom, the developers have reduced the phrase “Animation SKG” and placed it between the two lines.
-They also changed the logo color from black to blue.
+Artists retained the previous concept but slightly reworked the design.
+They rotated the crescent moon, removed elements from its surface, positioned the boy straight, simplified the fishing rod (removing unnecessary elements), and bent it to show the caught prey stretched.
+At the bottom, the developers shortened the phrase “Animation SKG” and placed it between two lines.
+They also changed the logo’s color from black to blue.

 2016 – today

-At this time, the studio uses the emblem with replaced colors: everything that was sky blue became white and vice versa.
-The artists corrected the boy’s figure by removing the bend on the trousers, the chin protruding forward, and the strand of hair sticking out at the top of the head.
-He now has a tousled forelock, cropped trousers (like Tom Sawyer), a curved rod, and a cut line (viewers can only see the handle).
-The designers also placed all the elements in a blue circle and lengthened the upper part of the sickle, connecting it with the surrounding white background.
-They also removed the second line from the title and enlarged “DreamWorks.”
+At this time, the studio uses an emblem with swapped colors: everything that was sky blue is now white, and vice versa.
+Artists adjusted the boy’s figure, removing the bend in his trousers, the protruding chin, and the strand of hair at the top of his head.
+Now, he has tousled bangs, cropped trousers (like Tom Sawyer’s), a curved rod, and a cutting line (viewers only see the handle).
+Designers also placed all elements in a blue circle and elongated the upper part of the sickle, connecting it with the surrounding white background.
+In addition, they removed the second line from the name and enlarged “DreamWorks.”

 Font and Colors